-- Where and how do I secure supplies? - Where can I get free or inexpensive materials? - What machines are available for me to use (copier, computer, DVD player, LCD Projector, SMART Board, etc.)? - With whom should I consult as I make decisions on the use of supplemental materials? - How do I check out regular and supplemental texts? - How do I sign my class up for the library, computer lab, or other common areas? - What are the procedures for taking a class to an assembly? - How do I make arrangements for a field trip? - What do I do with any money I collect? - When am I responsible for locking my room? - What should I do if I must leave my room during class? - How do I use electronic data systems for reporting? - What are the grading guidelines for the school system?
-What documentation must I provide?
+- Where and how do I secure supplies? - Where can I get free or inexpensive materials? - What machines are available for me to use (copier, computer, DVD player, LCD Projector, SMART Board, etc.)? - With whom should I consult as I make decisions on the use of supplemental materials? - · How do I check out regular and supplemental texts? - How do I sign my class up for the library, computer lab, or other common areas? - What are the procedures for taking a class to an assembly? - · How do I make arrangements for a field trip? - · What do I do with any money I collect? - · When am I responsible for locking my room? - What should I do if I must leave my room during class? - How do I use electronic data systems for reporting? - What are the grading guidelines for the school system?
+What documentation must I provide? - What student records must I maintain in cumulative folders? - To whom do I report serious problems with a student's health or behavior?

-- What student records must I maintain in cumulative folders? - To whom do I report serious problems with a student's health or behavior? - How do I handle a fight between students? - · How do I report a disciplinary problem? - What procedures do other teachers in my school follow for contacting parents by letter, phone, or email? - What should I expect from a parent conference? - What should I do in case of a medical emergency in my classroom? - What are the procedures for emergency situations, such as: fire drills, lockdowns, tornadoes, or inclement weather? - What is my personnel file and what is in it? - Where do I go if I am having trouble? - Are there any unwritten rules for teachers in my school? - What is my salary and what deductions are taken? - How do I apply for personal, professional, vacation, or sick leave? - How do I arrange for a substitute? - What is my school district's policy for the acceptable use of technology for staff and students?
+- How do I handle a fight between students? - How do I report a disciplinary problem? - What are the procedures for contacting parents by letter, phone, or email? - · What should I expect from a parent conference? - What should I do in case of a medical emergency in my classroom? - What are the procedures for emergency situations, such as: fire drills, lockdowns, tornadoes, or inclement weather? - What is my personnel file and what is in it? - · What is my salary and what deductions are taken? - How do I apply for personal, professional, vacation, or sick leave? - How do I arrange for a substitute? - What is my school district's policy for the acceptable use of technology for staff and students? - What is my school district's virtual instruction policy? - What is my school district's virtual platform? - What does my district Acceptable Use Policy mean for me?